 Q: Why is my parsley plant turning yellow?

 A: There are two potential reasons, both of which are related to watering.
 Overwatering can cause the plant to yellow and droop.
 It also can promote the development of fungal root rots.
-Avoid overwatering and make sure your soil drains excess water away.
+Avoid overwatering and make sure your herb garden soil drains excess water away.

 Q: How many times can you harvest parsley?